Own the Film

 Approximately two-thirds of all sharecroppers were white, and one third were black.
 Though both groups were at the bottom of the social ladder, sharecroppers began to organize for better working rights, and the integrated Southern Tenant Farmers Union began to gain power in the 1930s.
 The Great Depression, mechanization, and other factors lead sharecropping to fade away in the 1940s.

-Author Douglas A. Blackmon explains the sharecropping and how it was another form of slavery.
+Author Douglas A. Blackmon explains the sharecropping and how it was a form of slavery.